LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 		skiproot=True
 	)

-But one minor difference remains: when :var:`skiproot` is set to true in the new :meth:`find` method, the attributes of the root element will *not* be traversed.
+But one minor difference remains: when :obj:`skiproot` is set to true in the new :meth:`find` method, the attributes of the root element will *not* be traversed.
 With the old method they would be traversed.